incredibleMJ/tuyasmart_home_ios_sdk_doc/en/resource/ipc/FAQ.md

 1. After calling startPreview, there is no video picture and no error feedback.
    * Check if the camera object was created successfully.
 If the obtained camera object is nil, check if p2pType is "1".
 When p2pType is "1", `TuyaSmartCameraT` needs to be imported.
 Since this module is no longer maintained, it is recommended to contact the manufacturer to upgrade the camera firmware.
    * Check if the p2p channel is connected successfully. `startPreivew` must be called after receiving the` cameraDidConnected: `callback.
+   * Check the size of `videoView.frame`, please do not set `videoView.frame` too large, otherwise it will cause the rendering buffer frame of OpenGL ES to fail and render it impossible.
+The video image can be enlarged by the `videoView.tuya_setScaled` method.
 2. Crash after calling `-(void) destory` method.
    * In the old version, there was a bug.
 When p2pType is 1, calling destory method would indeed crash.
 This has been fixed in versions after 3.1.1.
    * Before calling the `destory` method, stop the preview or playback operation and call` disConnect` to disconnect the p2p channel.